Pull Up For Change's BHM Initiative Is Making Your Makeup Bag Black & Beautiful

 "The Make It BLACK campaign calls for history to be re-written by reclaiming the word black and making consumers understand that black is nothing but beautiful," the press release states.
 "The Dictionary is the singular source of truth when it comes to defining language, and it has cast into language the vilification of all things black and set our collective consciousness to equate black as bad."
 For the campaign, a petition has been created to urge Oxford English Dictionary and Merriam Webster to update the word's definitions.
 "Language plays a critical role in how we perceive the world," Chuter says.
 "Language should be neutral, unbiased, and reflective of our current realities."

-Pull Up For Change has also partnered with nine notable beauty brands — Briogeo, Colourpop, Dragun Beauty, Flower Beauty, Maybelline, Morphe, NYX Professional Makeup, PUR, and Uoma Beauty — to repackage their top-selling products in black.
-All products released as part of the initiative will be available to purchase through the month of February online at each brand's respective website, and exclusively at Ulta Beauty.
+Pull Up For Change has also partnered with nine notable beauty brands including Briogeo, Maybelline, Morphe, NYX Professional Makeup, PUR, and Uoma Beauty to repackage their top-selling products in black.
+All products released as part of the initiative will be available to purchase through the month of February online at each brand's respective website.

 Advertisement